ShuoZhangXJTU/CIC/README.md

 This repository contains the Pytorch implementation of our paper [Learning to Check Contract Inconsistencies](https://ojs.aaai.org/index.php/AAAI/article/view/17698) (AAAI 2021).

+## Data
+We are in the progress of negotiating with China Mobile Limited to consider releasing the desensitized version of the Chinese Contracts dataset.

 ## Usage
 ### Run